poifuture/golink-gh-pages/README.md

   - [go/google](http://go/google)
   - [go/youtube/NasyGUeNMTs](http://go/youtube/NasyGUeNMTs)

+The repo of package is located at http://go-l.ink/golink

-Live demo is located at http://go-l.ink/github-golink-demo
+The repo of live demo is located at http://go-l.ink/golink-demo

 ## Why github pages